SAI-RANDIVE/rydo-web-app1/README.md

 RYDO is a comprehensive ride and care service platform that connects customers with drivers, caretakers, and shuttle services.
 This web application provides a seamless experience for users to book services, manage their profiles, track their bookings, and make payments.

+## Live Demo

+The application is deployed and available at: [https://rydo-web-app.onrender.com](https://rydo-web-app.onrender.com)

 ## Features

 ### For Customers